-The zone was initially planned for January 2020 but was delayed due to delays in delivering the equipment and software needed.
-There is potential for it to be delayed again, but as of yet, the 1st July is still the planned date.
+The zone was initially planned for January 2020 but was delayed on several occasions due to delays in delivering the equipment and software needed, plus the Coronavirus pandemic.
+There is potential for it to be delayed again, but as of yet, the 1st June is still the planned date.

 The Clean Air Zone covers the centre of Birmingham.
 The boundaries are clearly defined by the A4540 road circling the centre.
 The map here, identifies the affected area.

 Once started, the Birmingham Clean Air Zone will apply at all times.
 The CAZ any relevant charges will have affect 24 hours a day and seven days a week.